Costa Rica vs. Mexico: Which Country Should I Visit on Vacation?

 If you’re looking for a country with a rich history on display — visiting Mexico is probably your best bet.

 In addition to gorgeous beaches, Mexico offers dozens of archaeological sites and ancient ruins to explore, such as Chichén Itzá and Teotihuacan.
-There are also several world-class museums in Mexico, like the National Museum of Anthropology and Frida Kahlo Museum, that will expose visitors to the unique history, art, and culture of this popular tourist destination.
+There are also several world-class museums in Mexico, like the National Museum of Anthropology Frida Kahlo Museum, that will expose visitors to the unique history, art, and culture of this popular tourist destination.

 A famous Mayan pyramid sitting on a green lawn with a blue sky in the background in Mexico.